Ahmedlekan/aws-s3/aws-s3/s3-static-website/README.md

 Bucket Name:

-- The bucket name must exactly match your registered domain name in Route 53 (e.g., www.example.com or example.com).
+- The bucket name must exactly match your registered domain name in Route 53.

 Bucket names must be globally unique and follow S3 naming rules: